EBS 올림포스 영어독해 기본1 (22개정) 5강

 1 아프리카 전통사회의 노인의 역할

-Among traditional African societies, this policing or gatekeeping role is performed mostly by the adult members through the ____ of a library of ideas, because they are believed to have accumulated the knowledge and wisdom of the society.
+Among traditional African societies, this policing or gatekeeping role is performed mostly by the adult members through the acquisition of a library of ideas, because they are believed to have accumulated the ____ and wisdom of the society.

 2 자연재해에 대처하기 위한 건축 법규